PiMaker/pimaker.github.io/_texts/rvc1.md

 ---

+We also know the last address that contains any state, which we can use to place other, more linear data right after.
+In particular, this includes the CSR-area.
+CSRs are "Control and Status Registers", which are 4096 32-bit registers that can be accessed using specific instructions (`csrw`, `csrr`, `csrc`, etc.).
+They contain certain state about the CPU's environment, like the active privilege mode, IRQ enablement or the MMU base pointer (`SATP`).

+Aside from a few exceptions, these do not have special semantics on read and write, so it is enough to store them in a way that they can be indexed using their address.
+4096 values means 1024 pixels, which we place 4-word aligned right after the last state-containing pixel.
+Reading now simply means calculating the offset from the CSR base (which is determined by _perlpp_ at compile-time) and doing a texture tap.
+Writing happens via a similar caching mechanism as main memory, more on that later.

+---

-In addition to that, _perlpp_ makes it possible to use loops in code-gen. This is tremendously helpful for dynamic sizing of caches and structs with many values (for example the 32 general purpose registers).
+In addition to all that, _perlpp_ makes it possible to use loops in code-gen. This is tremendously helpful for dynamic sizing of caches and structs with many values (for example the 32 general purpose registers).

 One of the many problems with shader code is that HLSL doesn't support arrays in a meaningful way.
 Pointer math (and thus array indexing) just isn't a thing on the GPU, so writing to a non-constant index of an array is impossible.
 To work around this, there are several places in the code with patterns like this: